amaanalikhan3000/amaanalikhan3000/README.md

 ## 🚀 About Me

-- 🔭 Currently working at **Tata Consultancy Services** as a System Engineer
 - 💼 Migrated critical banking systems from monoliths to microservices, handling millions of transactions with high availability and security
-- 🎓 Graduated from **Vellore Institute of Technology (VIT), Bhopal** with a B.Tech in Computer Science
 - 📍 Based in Mumbai, India
 - 💡 Love working in collaborative agile teams where I can both learn and contribute